coconut-svsm/svsm/INSTALL.md

 -------------------------

 Building the SVSM itself requires:
-- a recent Rust-nightly compiler and build environment installed.
+- a recent Rust compiler and build environment installed.
 Please refer to [https://rustup.rs/](https://rustup.rs/) on how to get this environment installed.
+- `x86_64-unknown-none` target toolchain installed (`rustup target add x86_64-unknown-none`)
 - `binutils` >= 2.39

 Then checkout the SVSM repository and build the SVSM binary: